 - Rashes — red, raised, swollen areas of skin

-- Increased scratching (you really need your dog’s nails to be cut effectively or else he could cause harm)
+- Increased scratching (you really need your dog’s nails to be cut appropriately using best dog nail grinder or else he could cause self harm)

 - Itchy eyes

 - Shaking of the head